-Decay of C. parvum in simulated pan-drying and stockpiling treatment
+C. parvum in simulated pan-drying and stockpiling treatment

 The rate of oocyst inactivation measured in the air-drying simulation for digested sludge at 20 °C was highly statistically significant, with a decay coefficient of ∼ −0.030.
 This value is comparable to previously reported decay data for the bacterial indicators: E. coli and Enterococcus species, which exhibited average decay coefficients of 0.031 and 0.0305, respectively, in operational sludge drying pans at WWTP A (Rouch et al. 2011).
 This suggested that standard enteric bacterial indicator organisms could also be used to track the decay of C. parvum by air drying and storage treatment of sewage sludge.
 The loss of viability during pan drying was primarily related to storage time, and was generally independent of sludge desiccation and the increase in sludge DS content (Figure 4).
 Furthermore, regression analysis, utilizing single decay rate models for C. parvum oocysts, provided statistically robust r2 values, 0.88 and 0.85, with P= 0.005.
 Therefore, a single log-linear function gave a representative description of the overall decay of C. parvum for the experimental time periods applied in the air-drying simulation experiments.